Table Of Contents

 Case Study: Buying a 7-Year Annuity

 Choosing the right term for your annuity often depends on your personal and financial circumstances.
-To illustrate how someone might decide to purchase a 7-year fixed annuity, let’s look at the following case study
+This case study helps illustrate how a 7-year fixed annuity works.

 John